-- Discretionary financial help through the University Hardship Fund for students experiencing financial hardship; In some cases, we can offer short-term loans when other funding has been delayed; - Advise on student loans and grants for students including liaising with funding bodies, regarding problems with loans and grants; - Advise on the financial implications of suspending, withdrawing or repeating elements of the course; - Debt Advice Service (including liaising with creditors if necessary; - Advice on eligibility for welfare benefits; - One-to-one or group budgeting sessions;
+- Discretionary financial help through the University Hardship Fund for students experiencing financial hardship; In some cases, we can offer short-term loans when other funding has been delayed; - Advise on student loans and grants for students including liaising with funding bodies, regarding problems with loans and grants; - Advise on the financial implications of suspending, withdrawing or repeating elements of the course; - Students who are starting their course and already have other previous higher education study should contact the team for advice as this may affect any entitlement to funding. - Debt Advice Service (including liaising with creditors if necessary; - Advice on eligibility for welfare benefits; - One-to-one or group budgeting sessions; - Food Pantry for students experiencing hardship and struggling to buy food.